6. Settings#

 ../_images/NG_settings_turn.png

-Adjust the values in the dialog box to define the display of the standard right turn.
-The radius of the arc is calculated from the speed and the time to make a full turn.
+Adjust the time [s] in the dialog box to define the display of the standard rate turn.
+The radius of the arc is calculated from the speed and the specified time to make a full turn.

 Important